cncf/cluster/.github/ISSUE_TEMPLATE.md

 ### Duration of request (minimum 24 hours)

 ### With or Without an operating system (Restricted to CNCF pre-defined OS and versions)?

+### How will this testing advance cloud native computing (specifically containerization, orchestration, microservices or some combination).

 ### Any other relevant details we should know about while preparing the infrastructure?